ct-clmsn/zmq-collectives-rs/README.md

 how many processes are running.

 ZMQ_COLLECTIVES_RANK unsigned integer value indicating the process instance this program represents.
+This is analogous to a user provided thread id.
+The value must be 0 or less than ZMQ_COLLECTIVES_NRANKS.

 ZMQ_COLLECTIVES_ADDRESSES should contain a ',' delimited
 list of ip addresses and ports.
 The list length should be